 The one bright spot?
 The settlement does allow merchants to join forces in negotiating better terms when it comes to swipe fees.
-The hope is that merchant-organized buying groups will exert unprecedented pressure on Visa and MasterCard so that they will limit or reduce the fees paid between banks for the acceptance of credit card transactions.
+The hope is that merchant-organized buying groups will exert unprecedented pressure on Visa and MasterCard so that they will limit or reduce the low investment fees paid between banks for the acceptance of credit card transactions.

 For a closer look at the credit card swipe fee settlement proposal and its anticipated effects on small business owners and retailers, we recommend the following: